khushal-04/GitHub-Profile-Hunter/rreadme.md

 # GitHub Profile Hunter
 GitHub profile hunter is a web-based application designed to streamline the process of retrieving comprehensive information about a GitHub user.
-By simply entering a username, users can quickly access a plethora of relevant details about the individual associated with that GitHub account.
+By simply entering a username, users can quickly access relevant details about the individual associated with that GitHub account.
 This project leverages modern web technologies and API handling to provide a user-friendly and efficient tool for developers, recruiters, and anyone interested in exploring GitHub profiles.

 ##
 **Technologies Used :** HTML ,CSS , JavaScript ,API handling